In this post, we’re going to talk about keywords.

 - For answers to questions that they have

 - Find people

 - Find information about products, services, movies, flights, hotels etc

 - Compare and review products and services and

 - Enquire or buy such services and products.

 Before the internet, we had telephone directories to find people, businesses and libraries to research or find answers to questions.

-Now search engines dominate our research and information gathering process.
+Today search engines dominate our research and information-gathering process.